SEEING BEYOND 2020 - Waterloo Eye Institute (WEI)

 Seeing Beyond 2020 is a $35 million campaign that will support the creation of the Waterloo Eye Institute, Canada’s leading eye and vision care center of excellence.
 As well as providing exceptional care to patients, it will leverage the expertise of the School’s faculty, its infrastructure, and the power of Canada’s most innovative university to address the global vision crisis.

-With a new, modernized clinic and an ambulatory surgical centre, students will gain rich experiences by working together with other health professionals committed to integrated patient care.
+With a new, modernized clinic, students will gain rich experiences by working together with other health professionals committed to integrated patient care.
 This inter-professional learning environment will give graduating students the skills that they need to lead their own collaborative and integrated practices as active professionals.

 The Waterloo Eye Institute will foster an environment where research that extends from cell to society will inform treatments and technologies can be immediately applied to advance health and vision care for patients – globally and right here in Canada.
 Using the eye as a window to the brain, the School will leverage its expertise in biomedical sciences, artificial intelligence and imaging to study and create treatments for vision, diabetes, macular degeneration, glaucoma, Alzheimer’s and Parkinson’s disease.